Great Lakes Environmental Finance Center

 The main focus of this charrette -- the stature of urban redevelopment relative to suburban "greenfield" development -- was epitomized by two Cleveland-area newspaper items (see Appendix A).
 One item announced an $850,000 federal grant to a suburb located at the rural fringe of the Cleveland metropolitan area.
 The grant from the Economic Development Administration of the U.S. Department of Commerce was for construction of a road that would open 250 acres of virgin land for industrial development.

 Bier, Thomas and Austrian, Ziona, "The Cleveland Charrette on Sustainable Urban Environments: Elevating the Stature of Urban Redevelopment" (2000).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 309.